SalesforceDevelopersJapan/lightning-app-builder-tutorial/create-apex-controller.md

 E. Controls for the App Builder. **Save** the current definition of your app. **Activate** adds your app the the Saleforce1 Mobile navigation. **Back To Setup** exits Lightning App Builder and returns you to the list of Lightning Apps. **Help** launches the online help for Lightning App Builder.

-F. Attributes for the currently selected item.
+F. Properties for the currently selected item.
 This can either be for the page itself, in which case the title will indicate **Page**.
-Otherwise you can set attributes for individual components.
+Otherwise you can set properties for individual components.
 In this instance the title will indicate **Page > [SelectedComponent]**.

 G. Selected publisher actions for this Page.
 Only global publisher actions are allowed in a Lightning App Builder App.
 Actions must be defined before you use them in your app by going to **Setup > Create > Global Actions > Actions**.